 Our range for problem-solving

-The mobile network analysers by A. Eberle GmbH & Co.
+The mobile network analyzers by A. Eberle GmbH & Co.
 KG, Nuremberg, fulfil all these requirements.
 These record and evaluate over 2,200 measurement values in parallel.
 These measurement devices are particularly suitable for mobile use thanks to their robust design and simple means of operation.
-Built-in network analysers and fault recorders are perfectly suited for permanent monitoring at a notable network point.
+Built-in network analyzers and fault recorders are perfectly suited for permanent monitoring at a notable network point.